sebwylleman/go-file-mover/README.md

 ## Usage

 1. **Create Target Directory:** Make a new directory named `html_files` in the same location where you have saved the `goFileMover.go` script.
 This is where the script will move all the files it finds.
-Feel free to change the directory name to your liking, but make sure to also change the name of the `targeDir` variable in the script to match your new directory name.
+Feel free to change the directory name to your liking, but make sure to also change the name of the `targetDir` variable in the script to match your new directory name.
 2. **Set the Extension:**
    - Open the `goFileMover.go` file in a text editor.
    - Locate the line: